 - Consider using sliders, accordions, and other design elements that give the user the option to view more detailed content if they want to.
 Some users will choose to skim the page and scroll quickly, while others will interact with the hidden content.

-Other Page Speed Optimization Tips
+Other Page Speed Optimization Tips and Tools

 Google’s May 2021 Page Experience algorithm update prioritizes Core Web Vitals performance metrics, which measure how smoothly and efficiently a page loads.
 Because of a mobile device’s dependence on networks to load data, this update is expected to have a bigger impact on mobile users than desktop users.